What impacts the cost of renovating an attic?

 Renovating an attic is typically a cost effective way to add square footage and additional living space to a home.
 For many homeowners, the remodeling cost is less than what a new home addition would be, making it a great way to get a bonus room.

 After all, if you have the roof space, an attic can be more than a dusty space for childhood toys and Christmas ornament storage.
 Many homeowners will convert their attic into a children's playroom, dedicated office space, combination living and storage space, workout or art studio, or an attic bedroom suite.
-Finishing your attic space could even be an opportunity to open up a wall and turn it into a trendy loft space.
+Renovating your attic space could even be an opportunity to open up a wall and turn it into a trendy loft space.

 How to hire a contractor

-Finding the right contractor to finish your attic takes a bit of work — but it's an essential step of the process.
+Finding the right contractor to remodel your attic takes a bit of work — but it's an essential step of the process.
 Take the time to find a contractor who has a good reputation, the necessary skills to complete the project and fair pricing.
 Here's how:

-- Search online for contractors near you.
+Search online for contractors near you.
 Look for attic contractors in your area, and start reading their reviews and ratings.
 You might find photos of the contractors' past work on their profiles, which can give you an idea of what you should have done to your attic.

-- Check their credentials.
+Check their credentials.
 You should only hire a contractor who has the appropriate credentials for your attic renovation.
 Many states require that a contractor's license, and there might be license requirements for any professionals who conduct electrical, plumbing or HVAC work.

-- Ask for free estimates from several pros.
+Ask for free estimates from several pros.
 As you're comparing contractors online, reach out to them for estimates.
 You'll need to give them information about your project in order to get an accurate price.

-- Get everything in writing.
+Get everything in writing.
 Before you hire a contractor, make sure there's a written contract.
 The contract should include details about the price, materials, timeline and more.

 Find an attic contractor near you